s4ros/notes/uefi_linux_windows.md

-# Chroot into Linux from LiveCd
+# Chroot into Linux from LiveCD

 Rule is to mount `/dev`, `/proc`, `/sys` with binding option under the `/mnt` where your system is installed (the one you want to chroot into).